Rusty-breasted nunlet: Distribution and habitat

 The rusty-breasted nunlet primarily inhabits humid terra firme and várzea forest, and is also found in secondary forest and forest edges.
 It can be found at any level within the forest but is most often in the midstory.
 In Venezuela it is usually found in areas of sandy soil; in southeastern Brazil's Paraná state it occurs in gallery forest, and in upper Amazonia it shuns igapó forest.

 Behavior

 Feeding

 The rusty-breasted nunlet's diet is reported to include large arthropods, both adult and larval.
 The nunlet occasionally briefly joins mixed-species foraging flocks.

 Breeding

 The rusty-breasted nunlet was thought to nest in a burrow, but a 2020 publication revealed that it nests in a shallow scrape on sloping ground that it roofs with twigs and leaves.
-Over a seven year period the authors studied 17 nests in Agentina's Misiones Province; they were in various stages of construction and use when discovered.
+Over a seven year period the authors studied 17 nests in Argentina's Misiones Province; they were in various stages of construction and use when discovered.
 Most clutches were of four eggs though one had three.
 Both sexes incubated the eggs and brooded and fed the nestlings.